software user's manual

 The different operating systems requires different executable files.
 So you have to make a starting directory for every operating system.
 If you want to use the software on a network, it is the best if you put subdirectories onto every machines.
 Under Linux, you can make symbolic links through the network to the place of the software, so you can store the executable only once.
 Under Windows, this is not possible, so it is the best if you keep the software on each machines.
 Usually the different operating systems requires different gcnf and other configuration files, so these files are not redirected by the path configuration command.

 On a common database, the movies, the administration and information data, like the identification codes, language files, manuals can be kept on a common place.
 This could be on a file server computer, with large and fast storage capacity.
 To install such a system, do the followings:

-Copy the var and the movies directories with their all contents to the final place (lets call it base directory).
+Copy the var and the movies directories with their all contents to the final place (lets call this place base directory).

-Edit the gcnf file (its in the original var directory), and add a path [base directory] row with the network access path of the base directory.
-For example, under Windows, a valid path can be
+Edit the gcnf file (it's in the original var directory), and add a path [base directory] row with the network access path of the base directory.
+For example, under Windows, a valid path can be something like

 if the server's network name is studioserver and the path is also valid.